Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Is updating to patch release versions mandatory?¶

-How do I update to the latest available (current) patch release?¶
+How do I update to a patch version within the same series?¶